0

 Medical

-High Cascade employs a full-time Registered Nurse who is on-call 24 hours a day.
-In the event of an injury, High Cascade’s nurse will assess the situation and determine if outside care may be needed.
+High Cascade employs a full-time MEDICAL STAFF on-call 24 hours a day.
+In the event of an injury, High Cascade’s CERTIFIED ATHLETIC TRAINERS will assess the situation and determine if outside care may be needed.
 In addition, we staff several full-time EMTs (emergency medical technicians) and utilize Timberline Ski Area’s Ski Patrol for on-snow injuries.
 In the event a camper must be transported to a medical facility, you will be notified as soon as practicable.

 Helmets